 My compulsive experimentation has led me astray lately — into the world of small watercolour paintings/illustrations.
 These little ‘retro tech birds’ have been a fun and easy solution to not having large chunks of time to devote to oil painting.
-I have just updated my Etsy shop and included them.
+I have just updated my online shop and included them.

 I must admit that I updated Etsy with some reservations.
 Way back when, Etsy was a great place for certain kinds of artists to sell online.
 If you got in early, kept your prices low and appealed to a wide range of art lovers, it could be the key to your success.
 Some of these artists have had enough momentum to continue their Etsy success to this day.
 For me it was one element in my toolbox that did fairly well for a couple of years, but I quit listing on Etsy when I realized that larger originals selling in bricks-and-mortar galleries was a better fit for me.